 What you will learn from this tip: Using blade servers?
+A new generation of tightly-integrated storage blades may make sense in I/O intensive environments and encourage diskless booting.

 For blade environments, there may soon be a middle ground between blade servers with disk drives on them and network storage: functionally and physically integrated storage blades.